 Machine Vision Cameras

-ISG machine vision cameras are in use in more than a hundred applications including metrology, spectroscopy, quality control, and inspection such as high-speed industrial bar code scanning and high-speed optical inspection.
+Our machine vision cameras are in use in more than a hundred applications, including metrology, spectroscopy, quality control, and inspection such as high-speed industrial bar code scanning and high-speed optical inspection.

 Machine vision camera expertise

-ISG cameras enable special-purpose spectrometers that are smaller and drastically cheaper than standard full-function spectrometers or camera-and-PC solutions for spectroscopy.
-ISG integrates specific analytical algorithms right into machine vision cameras for each OEM customer, to optimize performance in the specific industrial spectroscopy application.
+Our cameras enable special-purpose spectrometers that are smaller and drastically cheaper than standard full-function spectrometers or camera-and-PC solutions for spectroscopy.
+We integrate specific analytical algorithms right into machine vision cameras for each OEM customer, to optimize performance in the specific industrial spectroscopy application.

 Machine vision case studies

 Implementing complex algorithms in a PC is an everyday task for many machine vision companies, and software from major vendors is easy to use and powerful.
 But some customers require high performance and low cost where custom image-processing algorithms must be embedded in the camera.
 With such designs, the need for the PC is eliminated and the algorithm’s performance is optimized.
 This lowers the system cost and enables OEM customers to provide sorting machines at lower prices to their customers.
 Since the machines are optimized, they can sort more material faster, and the end customers’ throughput is increased.